-1. If at any time, following the receipt of a formal complaint or during the investigation process, the Integrity Commissioner believes that an opportunity to resolve the matter may be successfully pursued without a formal investigation, and both the complainant and the member agree, efforts may be made to achieve an informal resolution.
+25.1.
+If at any time, following the receipt of a formal complaint or during the investigation process, the Integrity Commissioner believes that an opportunity to resolve the matter may be successfully pursued without a formal investigation, and both the complainant and the Member agree, efforts may be made to achieve an informal resolution.

-27. Investigation
+26. Investigation

-- 1. If the Integrity Commissioner determines that a formal investigation is required he/she shall proceed in the following manner, subject to the Integrity Commissioner's ability to elect to exercise the powers of a commissioner under Sections 33 and 34 of the Public Inquiries Act. - 2.
-The Integrity Commissioner shall provide a copy of the complaint and any supporting materials to the member whose conduct is in question with a request that a written response to the allegation be provided to the Integrity Commissioner within ten (10) days. - 3.
-The Integrity Commissioner shall give a copy of the response provided by the member to the complainant with a request for a written reply within ten (10) days.
+- 26.1.
+If the Integrity Commissioner determines that a formal investigation is required he/she shall proceed in the following manner, subject to the Integrity Commissioner's ability to elect to exercise the powers of a commissioner under Sections 33 and 34 of the Public Inquiries Act. - 26.2.
+The Integrity Commissioner shall provide a copy of the complaint and any supporting materials to the Member whose conduct is in question with a request that a written response to the allegation be provided to the Integrity Commissioner within ten (10) days.

-- 4. If necessary, after reviewing the submitted materials, the Integrity Commissioner may speak to anyone, access and examine any other documents or electronic materials, and may enter any Town work location relevant to the complaint for the purpose of investigation and potential resolution. - 5.
-The Integrity Commissioner may make interim reports to Council where necessary and as required to address any issues of interference, obstruction, delay or retaliation encountered during the investigation. - 6.
-At any time the complainant may abandon the request for an investigation and the Integrity Commissioner shall cease his/her investigation.
+- 26.3.
+The Integrity Commissioner shall give a copy of the response provided by the Member to the complainant with a request for a written reply within ten (10) days. - 26.4.
+If necessary, after reviewing the submitted materials, the Integrity Commissioner may speak to anyone, access and examine any other documents or electronic materials, and may enter any Town work location relevant to the complaint for the purpose of investigation and potential resolution. - 26.5.
+The Integrity Commissioner may make interim reports to Council where necessary and as required to address any issues of interference, obstruction, delay or retaliation encountered during the investigation. - 26.6.
+At any time, the complainant may abandon the request for an investigation and the Integrity Commissioner shall cease his/her investigation.

-28. Final Report and Recommendations
+27. Final Report and Recommendations

-- 1. Upon completion of an investigation, the Integrity Commissioner shall report to the complainant and the member on the results of his/her review within ninety (90) days of the date of the incident.
-If the investigation process is going to take more than ninety (90) days, the Integrity Commissioner shall provide an interim report to the complainant and member indicating when the complete report will be available. - 2.
-If during the investigation process, the complaint is withdrawn, sustained or resolved, the Integrity Commissioner shall report to Council outlining the findings, the terms of any resolution and any recommended action within thirty (30) days. - 3.
-If upon completion of the investigation the Integrity Commissioner finds that a breach of the Code has occurred, the Commissioner shall report his/her findings to Council including a determination as to the imposition of a penalty or sanction as set out Section 30 herein. - 4.
-If upon completion of the investigation, the Integrity Commissioner finds that there has been no contravention of the Code, or that a contravention occurred, however, the member took all reasonable measures to prevent it, or the contravention committed was trivial or committed through inadvertence or an error of judgment made in good faith, the Integrity Commissioner shall set this out in its report to Council.
+- 27.1.
+The Integrity Commissioner shall report to the complainant and the Member on the results of his/her review, generally within ninety (90) days of the date of the completion of the investigation. - 27.2.
+If during the investigation process, the complaint is withdrawn, sustained or resolved, the Integrity Commissioner shall report to Council outlining the findings, the public terms of any resolution and any recommended action, generally within thirty (30) days. - 27.3.
+If upon completion of the investigation the Integrity Commissioner finds that a breach of the Code has occurred, the Commissioner shall report his/her findings to Council including a recommendation as to the imposition of a penalty or sanction as set out Section 29 herein. - 27.4.
+If upon completion of the investigation, the Integrity Commissioner finds that there has been no contravention of the Code, or that a contravention occurred, however, the Member took all reasonable measures to prevent it, or the contravention committed was trivial or committed through inadvertence or an error of judgment made in good faith, the Integrity Commissioner shall set this out in its report to Council.

-29. Duty of Council
+28. Duty of Council

-- The Council shall receive the report of the Integrity Commissioner within thirty (30) days of it being received by the Clerk and it shall be included on the next Regular Council Meeting Agenda. - 2.
-In circumstances where the alleged breach of trust or other misconduct is serious in nature, Council may pass a resolution, pursuant to the Municipal Act, 2001, requesting a judicial investigation into the member's conduct.
+- 28.1.
+The Council shall receive the report of the Integrity Commissioner within thirty (30) days of it being received by the Clerk and it shall be included on the next Regular Council Meeting Agenda. - 28.2.
+In circumstances where the alleged breach of trust or other misconduct is serious in nature, Council may pass a resolution, pursuant to the Municipal Act, 2001, requesting a judicial investigation into the Member's conduct.

-30. Penalties and Sanctions
+29. Penalties and Sanctions